foundriesio/docs/source/tutorial/installation-linux.rst

 Install Base microPlatform
 --------------------------

-In this step, you'll install the base microPlatform and connect to your device's console.
+You'll start by installing the base microPlatform and connecting to your device's console.

 Instructions for officially supported boards are listed